hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 maybe qtxie knows how it works

 [17:34:30](#IrX7pXCVbnqI6WYnD2mrz4NSXBwvMVtmf-9xse4bMqc) <greggirwin (Gregg Irwin)>:
-I love interactive examples like this. Ì†ΩÌ±çÔ∏è
+I love interactive examples like this. üëçÔ∏è

 [18:49:40](#tJgow6WVwcNJ25bNBylUKh2Hyg59la6dvw7MsUfLx84) <luce80>:
 Am I the only one thinking that the "focus" logic is "broken" or at least not well implemented?